John Campbell (farmer): Public service

 Alongside his business work, Campbell sat on Tweeddale District Council between 1975 and 1993.

+Death

+Campbell died at his farm on 10 September 2024, at the age of 90.

 Honours and awards

 Campbell was appointed an Officer of the Order of the British Empire (OBE) in the 2000 New Year Honours "for services to the Poultry Industry".
 He was knighted in the 2017 New Year Honours for "services to farming and charitable service to entrepreneurship".